Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Numerical methods

 To solve Eq.~\eqref{eq:weak_evolution}, basis function expansions of unknowns are considered, e.g. $a^{j+1}_m = \sum_i Y_{m,i}^{j+1} \Xi_i$, with ${Y}_{m,i}^{j+1}$ the coefficients to be computed at the $j$-th timestep (and analogous expressions and coefficients' definition for $b^{j+1}_m, c^{j+1}_m, d^{j+1}_m$).
 These coefficients are computed by substituting the basis function expansions into Eq.~\eqref{eq:weak_evolution}, setting basis functions as test functions, and solving the resulting system of equations.
 Notice that $M$ coupled systems \eqref{eq:weak_evolution} must be solved concurrently, with $M$ the number of independent amplitudes according to the considered lattice symmetry and approximation (see Sec.~\ref{sec:formulas}).
 Boundary conditions (BC) such as Dirichlet, Neumann, or Periodic BC, may be included as in common FEM approaches.
 Further discussions and explanations of standard aspects can be found in specialized textbooks.

-The FEM approach outlined above proved efficient in handling relatively large systems in both 2D and 3D, in combination with standard direct and iterative solvers within FEM toolboxes like, e.g., AMDiS \cite{Vey2007,WitkowskiACM2015}.
+The FEM approach outlined above proved efficient in handling relatively large systems in both two and three dimensions, in combination with standard direct and iterative solvers within FEM toolboxes like, e.g., AMDiS \cite{Vey2007,WitkowskiACM2015}.
 Further improvements may be devised to increase the performances.
-An example is reported in \cite{Praetorius2019} where the development of a dedicated preconditioner \cite{Praetorius2014,PraetoriusThesis2015} allowing for fast solver convergence has been proposed and exploited for simulations of hundreds of nanometers domains in 3D for some materials.
+An example is reported in \cite{Praetorius2019} where the development of a dedicated preconditioner \cite{Praetorius2014,PraetoriusThesis2015} allowing for fast solver convergence has been proposed and exploited for simulations of hundreds of nanometers domains in three dimensions for some materials.

 The approach described in this section is also prone to coupling with other equations.
 Indeed, other variables would share spatial features with amplitudes.
 Coupling terms could be considered as additional terms entering $\partial{\eta}_m/\partial t$.
 At the same time, other equations may be discretized readily following the main FEM features described above (linear elements, operator splitting in second-order PDEs, IMEX time discretization).
 This has been exploited for instance when imposing mechanical equilibrium \cite{SalvalaglioJMPS2020} (see Sec.~\ref{sec:mechanical-equilibrium}), to simulate binary systems \cite{SalvalaglioPRL2021} (see Sec.~\ref{sec:binary-systems}), and to investigate the effect of magnetic field on small-angle grain boundaries \cite{Backofen2022}.